espanido

 These structures showcase just a few ways that tener can be used idiomatically.
 Recognizing and practicing these patterns will help in mastering their use in everyday conversation.

-What are some common idiomatic expressions with tener
+List of common idiomatic expressions with 'tener'

 When learning Spanish, it is essential to understand various idiomatic expressions that utilize the verb tener (to have).
 These expressions often convey emotions, states of being, or conditions that are not always directly translated to English.
 Here are some common idiomatic expressions that use tener along with their meanings and typical contexts.